The Stem Cell Engineering Center (SCEC) was established in 2010 to foster the growth of the stem cell research community at Georgia Tech.

 The engineering of stem cells is a relatively new field that aims to procure novel developments in stem cell therapies, treatment options and diagnostics by manipulating elements of stem cells that have been previously difficult to control.
-This research aims to study cellular differentiation, phenotype analysis, bioprocessing and biomanufacturing for scalable production of stem cells and non-destructive bioanalytical techniques to measure specific stem cell properties.
+This research aims to study cellular differentiation and phenotype analysis of stem cells and non-destructive bioanalytical techniques to measure specific stem cell properties.

 1) Innovate novel approaches to rapidly accelerate the translation of stem cell science discoveries into cellular and molecular therapies and in vitro diagnostic platforms.